lyz-code/blue-book/docs/coding/python/python_snippets.md

 def test_dir(directory):
     from os.path import exists
     from os import makedirs

     if not exists(directory):
         makedirs(directory)

 def test_file(filepath, mode):
-    ''' Check if a file exist and is accessible. '''
+    """Check if a file exist and is accessible."""

     def check_mode(os_mode, mode):
         if os.path.isfile(filepath) and os.access(filepath, os_mode):